stever/ms-identity-react-example/docs/README.md

 ## Explore the sample

 1. Open your browser and navigate to `http://localhost:3000`.
-1. Click the **sign-in** button on the top right corner.
+2. Click the **sign-in** button on the top right corner.
-1. Once you authenticate, Select the **Call API** button on the navigation bar.
+3. Once you authenticate, Select the **Call API** button on the navigation bar.

 > :information_source: Did the sample not work for you as expected?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.

-## We'd love your feedback!

-Were we successful in addressing your learning objective?
-Consider taking a moment to [share your experience with us](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR73pcsbpbxNJuZCMKN0lURpUMlRHSkc5U1NLUkxFNEtVN0dEOTFNQkdTWiQlQCN0PWcu).

 ## Troubleshooting